Skip to main content

 Shed antler on landscape

-New Opening Day Plan for Blackfoot-Clearwater Antler Hunters in 2024
+Opening Day Plans for Blackfoot-Clearwater Antler Hunters in 2025

-Walk-in and horse access was available from designated parking areas on the west side of the WMA, off Hwy 83, beginning at noon, with no registration required.
-Beginning at 2 p.m., the west entrance of the WMA also opened to vehicles with no registration required.
+Walk, bike-in (not electric), and horse access was available from designated parking areas on the west side of the WMA, off Hwy 83, beginning at noon, with no registration required.
+Other WMA entrances are also open to walk, bike-in, and horse access beginning at noon.

 License Requirements